Improve your logical and critical thinking skills in this online course.

 Improve your logical and critical thinking skills

 Even though we’re called upon to use our critical and logical thinking skills all the time, most of us are not that good at it.
-This free online course aims to help you develop and improve these skills.
+This online course aims to help you develop and improve these skills.

 You’ll learn how to:

 - identify and avoid common thinking mistakes that lead to the formation of bad beliefs

 - use basic logical tools to analyse arguments

 - apply those tools in areas including science, moral theories and law

 Associate Professor Tim Dare and Dr Patrick Girard from the University of Auckland take us on an informative and engaging eight week journey through the worlds of logical and critical thinking, helping us to avoid these common obstacles and fallacies and improve our logical and critical thinking skills.

 Throughout the course, Tim and Patrick provide videos, articles, and assignments to lead us through the thickets of logical and critical thinking.

 - Recognise and reconstruct arguments